 But there can be differences, and those differences matter.

-Let’s compare the Schwab Target 2040 Index Fund (SWYGX) to the Fidelity Freedom Index 2040 Fund (FBIFX) and the Vanguard Target Retirement 2040 Fund (VFORX).
-All have rock-bottom expense ratios of 0.08%, 0.12% and 0.08%, respectively.
+Let’s compare the Schwab Target 2040 Index Fund (SWYGX) to the Vanguard Target Retirement 2040 Fund (VFORX) and Fidelity Freedom Index 2040 Fund (FBIFX).
+All have rock-bottom expense ratios of 0.08%, 0.08%, and 0.12%, respectively.
 That’s close enough that fees alone aren’t going to move the needle much in terms of returns.

 But the asset allocations can be noticeably different.

-In this example, the Fidelity target-date fund has a significantly more aggressive current asset allocation than the Schwab or Vanguard target-date funds.
+In this example, Schwab’s target-date fund is less aggressive than the Fidelity target-date fund but more aggressive than the Vanguard target-date fund.
 That’s neither good nor bad.
-But you should consider the relative aggressiveness based on your own investment objectives when choosing among the target-date funds.
+But you should measure the relative aggressiveness against your own investment objectives when choosing among the target-date funds.

 Should I always buy the target-date fund that corresponds most closely to my estimated retirement year?